sebastientaggart/docker-compose-examples/bitwarden_rs/README.md

 The `docker-compose.yml` in this project is based on `bitwarden_rs`, and is configured here to run behind a proxy.
 In my case, a Caddy proxy.

+NOTE: be sure to enable `/admin`, log in, and set the `Domain URL` under `General Settings`, otherwise emails will send with incorrect URL paths and verifications will fail.

 ## Caddy Proxy Configuration

 Assumptions (see [global assumptions](../README.md) for more details):